4 Ways to Start an Affordable Natural Diamond Jewelry Collection (with only $500)

 2. Begin with a Bang by Selecting Statement Jewelry

-And why not bring a jolt of colorful diamonds into the mix?
+And why not bring a jolt of colorful natural diamonds into the mix?
 After all, it’s a great way to play up the presence of your diamonds.
 Alison Lou’s upbeat jewelry—often featuring emoji motifs like smiley faces and hearts—places enamel frames around diamond cuts, magnifying their impact.
 You can’t go wrong with the huggies designed with a simple round cut diamond and enamel drop; They’re sold individually so you have the option of wearing a mismatched pair.

 To push the diamond earring envelope a degree further, try a style that combines natural diamonds with a slinky chain.
 Among its encyclopedic offerings, The Last Line is a label that boasts several affordable diamond jewelry options on that theme.
 Try out the Diamond Stud earring and Sphere Chain earring which has a series of five delicate diamonds along its length, emerging a cross between a traditional stud and supple hoop earring.